What is Disc Replacement?

-• Nucleus pulposus.
-This is the central (interior) part of disc.
-It consists of a loose network of connective tissue fibers that are suspended in a gel consisting of a mucoprotein.
+- Nucleus pulposus.
+This is the central (interior) part of the disc.
+It consists of a loose network of connective tissue fibers suspended in a gel consisting of a mucoprotein.

 The role of the annular fibers is to hydraulically seal in the gelatinous nucleus pulposus.
-It also distributes the pressure and forces place upon the disc itself as part of day to day wear and tear.
+It also distributes the pressure and forces placed upon the disc as part of day-to-day wear and tear.
 The outer annulus and the inner nucleus are connected.

 They fit like two cylinders, one inside the other.
 They are connected by end plates made from collagen.

-The degeneration causes what’s known as “micro-motion instability”.
-The inflammatory chemicals in the gelatinous inner core of the disc leak out and inflame the nerve roots that are exiting the spinal column and going out to innervate a part of the body.
+The degeneration causes what’s known as “micro-motion instability.”
+The inflammatory chemicals in the gelatinous inner core of the disc leak out and inflame the nerve roots exiting the spinal column and going out to innervate a part of the body.
 In some cases, the disc is injured because of a twisting injury; the injury eventually leads to degeneration.

-Any time an axial load is placed on the disc, the nucleus pulposus pushes against a damage annulus and squirts out of defects in the annulus.
+Whenever an axial load is placed on the disc, the nucleus pulposus pushes against a damaged annulus and squirts out of defects in the annulus.
 This is the part of the disc that gets removed during a discectomy.
-The annulus can also bulge out as a person ages, leading to a bulging disc that can no longer use its elasticity to hold in the nucleus pulposus.
+The annulus can also bulge as a person ages, leading to a bulging disc that can no longer use its elasticity to hold in the nucleus pulposus.

-A herniated disc can also be caused by an injury such as a fall, a motor vehicle accident or sports-related injury.
-In such cases, even young people can suffer from a herniated disc when they had a normal functioning disc prior to the injury.
+A herniated disc can also be caused by an injury such as a fall, a motor vehicle accident, or a sports-related injury.
+In such cases, even young people can suffer from a herniated disc when they normally function before the injury.

-Other causes of a herniated disc include a sudden heavy strain on the low back, such as happens with heavy lifting.
-A sudden twisting movement can result in disc herniation.
+Other causes of a herniated disc include a sudden heavy strain on the low back, which happens with heavy lifting.
+A sudden twisting motion can result in disc herniation.
 Even a strong sneeze can result in damage to the annulus and a bulging or herniated disc.

 The forces in a motor vehicle accident are severe.
-Any kind of flexion/extension injury or twisting injury as a result of a car accident can lead to immediate pain in the neck, thorax or lumbar spine.
-In some cases, the damage is done but the disc doesn’t herniate immediately.
+Any kind of flexion/extension injury or twisting injury resulting from a car accident can lead to immediate pain in the neck, thorax, or lumbar spine.
+In some cases, the damage is done, but the disc doesn’t herniate immediately.
 The pain instead comes on after a few days or a few weeks when the nucleus pulposus finally leaks out of the damaged annulus.

 Other causes of a disc injury include smoking.
-Smoking causes toxins to enter the body, which has been linked to an increased risk of disc degeneration.
-Being obese, eating a diet that is not healthy and not exercising are also risk factors for a damaged disc.
+Smoking causes toxins to enter the body, linked to an increased risk of disc degeneration.
+Being obese, eating a diet that is not healthy, and not exercising are also risk factors for a damaged disc.

 Some patients opt for a spinal fusion.
 In this procedure, the upper and lower vertebrae at a particular level (or more than one level) are fused together with plates and screws.
 This diminishes the pain by making it impossible to move the spine at the affected level.
 Unfortunately, this procedure does limit the range of motion of the spine, which can be a problem for some people.

 Artificial discs need to be placed into the damaged disc space using a frontal and central approach.
-The patient is opened anteriorly and the spine is identified by working around the contents of the abdomen and cutting an incision into the retroperitoneal space.
-The major blood vessels in the back are moved out of the way because they are covering up the spine.
-Because of the necessity of working with major blood vessels, a general or vascular surgeon is acting as one of the surgeons in the procedure along with the spinal surgeon.
+The patient has opened anteriorly, and the spine is identified by working around the contents of the abdomen and cutting an incision into the retroperitoneal space.
+The major blood vessels in the back are moved out of the way to cover up the spine.
+Because of the necessity of working with major blood vessels, a general or vascular surgeon acts as one of the surgeons in the procedure and the spinal surgeon.

-• Less stress placed on the other spinal fragments
+- Less stress is placed on the other spinal fragments.

-If you or a loved one has a disc injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has a disc injury due to someone else's negligence and would like to discuss your legal options with an experienced Sacramento Traumatic Injury Attorney, call us at 916.921.6400 or 800.404.5400 for free, friendly advice.